The Bulletin: Protiviti’s Review of Corporate Governance

 - Responsible investing is emerging as a source of outperformance.
 A recently released study by an asset management company noted that during the period from 2014 to 2017, responsible investing was generally a source of outperformance in both the eurozone and North America.
 In the eurozone, all ESG pillars and ESG score integration displayed positive returns, with the governance pillar dominating.
 In North America, ESG investing during this same period (2014 to 2017) also displayed positive returns, although the environmental component was the biggest winner.
-The study also noted that the massive mobilisation of institutional investors regarding ESG investing in Europe has had an impact on demand mechanisms, with a consequent effect on prices, thereby triggering a performance premium.5
+The study also noted that the massive mobilization of institutional investors regarding ESG investing in Europe has had an impact on demand mechanisms, with a consequent effect on prices, thereby triggering a performance premium.5

 - Providers of global governance services are integrating sustainability guidance.
-Glass Lewis has integrated the SASB’s guidance on material ESG topics into its proxy research reports and vote management application, Viewpoint.6 Glass Lewis assists the majority of the world’s largest pension funds, mutual funds and asset managers, which collectively manage more than US$35 trillion in assets.7 Other similar organisations may be weighing similar steps.
+Glass Lewis has integrated the SASB’s guidance on material ESG topics into its proxy research reports and vote management application, Viewpoint.6 Glass Lewis assists the majority of the world’s largest pension funds, mutual funds and asset managers, which collectively manage more than US$35 trillion in assets.7 Other similar organizations may be weighing similar steps.

 - Shareholder proposals on ESG matters and voting support are steadily increasing.
 This development has been unfolding over the past several years, even though such proposals are still rarely approved.
 But the noise level continues to rise.
 Examples of issues that have commanded attention in recent proxy seasons include investigating the impact of climate change on the business, improving diversity in the boardroom, increasing efforts to fill existing gender pay gaps, and linking executive compensation to human capital management.8